Joe Martino, LPC

 Owner, Director Of Operations

-I have worked with individuals, couples, and children in a non-therapist role for the past 20 years.
-In the past year, working as a therapist, clients have found me to be warm, friendly and engaging.
+I have worked with individuals, couples, and children for the past 4 years.
+Working as a therapist, clients have found me to be warm, friendly and engaging.
 My desire is that every person feels safe and comfortable in my presence so that together we can navigate the troubles of life.
 I believe in empowering clients to be the best person they can be!
 I will be your biggest fan, your best listener and maybe the only person in your life that believes in you or your relationship.

 Ashley Hanberry MA, LPC